Medicine and Biomedical Science

 UpToDate (College resource)

-To get access to the app you will need to register first as an Imperial user.
-To do this:
+For app access you will need to register first as an Imperial user.

 - Click on the link above to access UpToDate.

 If you are off campus and not on the Imperial college computer network you will need to sign in to Library Search first with your college username and password so that it recognises you are an Imperial College member when you access the resource - you can then search for UpToDate in Library Search and access it this way.

 - When you are on the Uptodate homepage click on the “Login/Register” tab in the top right hand corner.
 If you already have an account with UpToDate and want to merge the accounts, then just log in.

 - If you need to create a new account – please register as a new user and create your username and password.

 Important: You will use your username and password to access UpToDate from your mobile devices.

 - Once you have registered, you will receive an email confirmation from UpToDate.
 The email will contain further instructions on downloading the UpToDate Mobile app.
 You can now download UpToDate apps on up to two devices.

 - Once the mobile app has downloaded on your device, please use the UpToDate username and password you created during the registration process to log in.